lizardfs/documentation/source/adminguide/replication.rst

 LizardFS supports 3 different modes of replication.

 .. note:: All replication settings are based on chunks, not on nodes.
 So if you
-         have lets say, 5 chunkservers in a EC3+1 configuration, chunks will spread among them but one set will always be 4 chunks.
-This way all active chunkservers are being used and the data/parity chunks get nicely distributed amongst them.
+         have lets say, 5 chunk servers in a EC3+1 configuration, chunks will spread among them but one set will always be 4 chunks.
+This way all active chunk servers are being used and the data/parity chunks get nicely distributed amongst them.
 For details refer to the :ref:`technical_whitepaper`.

-In the simplest one, the simple goal setup, you specify how many copies of every chunk of a file or directory will be copied to how many and optionally also "which" chunkservers.
+In the simplest one, the simple goal setup, you specify how many copies of every chunk of a file or directory will be copied to how many and optionally also "which" chunk servers.

-Note that the write modus here is: client writes chunk to ONE chunkserver and this chunkserver replicates this chunk to the other chunkservers.
+Note that the write modus here is: client writes chunk to ONE chunk server and this chunk server replicates this chunk to the other chunk servers.

 The second replication mode is called XOR.
 It is similar to a classic RAID5 scenario in that you have N data chunks and 1 parity chunk.
 The maximum number